How to Safely Enjoy Outdoor Wild Swimming

 For severe pain (or if stung on the face/genitals or from a stingray, visit minor injuries.
 For breathing difficulty, chest pain, vomiting, loss of consciousness, seizures or severe swelling/bleeding, call 999.
 Report jellyfish stings (this helps to monitor ocean health).

-If dogs are at the beach with you, know that even dead jellyfish can sting, and lion’s mane jellyfish and Portuguese man o’war in particular can be dangerous.
+If dogs are at the beach with you, lion’s mane jellyfish and Portuguese man o’war in particular can be dangerous.
 If your dog is stung, rinse area with sea water, remove tentacles/barbs and seek immediate vet advice.

-Rapanui (Isle of Wight) makes organic cotton outdoor clothing, including changing robes and surf towels for men and women.
-It contains recycled polyester, so launder with a microfibre filter.
+- Rapanui (Isle of Wight) makes organic cotton changing robes and surf towels for men and women.
+Launder with a microfibre filter (contain recycled polyester).

-All swimming costumes are made from synthetic materials (nylon or recycled plastic bottles).
-So either rinse and air-dry or use microfibrer filter to launder (caught fibres are sent off for recycling, you receive new cartridges).
+- All swimming costumes are made from synthetic materials (nylon or recycled plastic bottles).
+So rinse and air-dry (if you wash, again use a microfibre filter.

 Best Spots for Wild Swimming in England